 My mother and I often talk about stepparenting.
 Yes, she's also a stepmom.
 And by her own admission, not a very good one.

 When she and my stepfather married, he shared joint custody of a son with his ex-wife.
 My stepfather moved into our family home and gave up his smaller abode five minutes away.
 However, my stepbrother actually lived with his mother over an hour away from us during the school week and visited only on weekends.
 That's not unusual for most stepfamilies.
 But in our family it didn't allow for a lot of bonding time.
-It also didn't help that our family home only had three bedrooms.
+It also didn't help that our home only had three bedrooms.
 Therefore, my stepbrother had no designated personal space for his visits.
 Those facts alone allow for some stepfamily beginnings that were less than ideal.

 Looking back, I can see choices that would have enabled us to become a more cohesive stepfamily earlier in the process.